Caoimhinv/data_representation_big_project/README.md

 ## Daddy's Wine Wishlist!
 ---
 #### Introduction
 The brief for this project was to write a program that demonstrates an understanding of creating and consuming RESTful APIs.
 I decided to create an application that allows me to store details of wines in a database and interact with them from a web interface.
+There is a second database containing contact details which are used to verify the user at login.

 ---